 Yes, there are plenty of hiking trails in Singapore and a number of them are actually kid-friendly!
-From stroller-friendly boardwalks to rustic hikes and even secret spots (for adventurous kiddos only!), keep reading for our top pics of the best hiking trails in Singapore for families.
+From stroller-friendly boardwalks to rustic hikes and even secret spots (for adventurous kiddos only!), keep reading for our top picks of the best hiking trails in Singapore for families.

-Hiking Level: Very easy and stroller-friendly.
+Hiking trail difficulty level: Very easy and stroller-friendly.

 Read more: Singapore Botanic Gardens with Kids Guide

-2. Bukit Timah Nature Reserve
+3. Hike Bukit Timah Nature Reserve

-3. Round-Island-Route (via the new Changi Bay Park Connector)
+4. Walk the Round-Island-Route (via the new Changi Bay Park Connector)

-4. Chestnut Nature Park
+5. Hike around Chestnut Nature Park

 Chestnut Nature Park is located on the eastern end of Chestnut Avenue and it’s the largest nature park in Singapore!
 There are two areas to Chestnut Nature Park – Chestnut Nature Park (South) and Chestnut Nature Park (North).
 Chestnut Nature Park (South) is the easier hiking trail of the two at 2.1km.
 Keep your eyes peeled for unique bird species such as the Straw-headed Bulbul, the Brown-chested Jungle Flycatcher, Banded Woodpecker, Orange-bellied Flowerpecker and Little Spiderhunter!

-5. Dairy Farm Nature Park
+6. Kid-friendly hikes around Dairy Farm Nature Park

-6. Fort Canning Park
+7. Trek around Fort Canning Park

 Mamas love this centrally-located park for the wide-open spaces and the hills (feel the burn as you push the pram uphill).
 Kiddies love the Battle Box – the former headquarters of the British military and an underground, tunnel-filled exploration wonderland.
 While everyone loves to picnic on the grass!
 The 2019 opening of Jubilee Park Playground (handily right next door to the Fort Canning MRT Station) has only boosted Fort Canning’s appeal.
 Read our complete guide to Fort Canning park here.

-8. Labrador Park
+8. Hike with sea views around Labrador Park

 You can park at Labrador Park car park, and hike with small kids or a stroller all along the coastal paths to end up at Keppel Bay (and reward yourself with a coffee at Privé!).
 We love the sea views.
 Kids can bring a scooter if they aren’t good at walking distances, and there are a couple of playgrounds on the way.
 Read our Guide to Labrador Nature Reserve here!

-Hiking level: Easy and stroller-friendly.
+Hiking trail difficulty level: Easy and stroller-friendly.

-9. MacRitchie Reservoir Park
+9. Longer hikes around MacRitchie Reservoir Park

-There are still plenty of fun things to do with kids at MacRitchie Reservoir Park, including hikes!
+There are plenty of fun things to do with kids at MacRitchie Reservoir Park, including hiking and trekking!
 The park offers a fantastic network of nature trails that are well-maintained but refreshingly rustic – think tree roots and rocks, and no pavement for strollers (although the front part of the park is paved so there’s plenty to see with a bub in tow).
 MacRitchie has six different nature trails that range from 3km to 11km in length.
 The 4.8km loop that runs near Lornie Road is perfect with kids, as the terrain is relatively flat and mostly features a wide gravel walkway, along with plenty of shade (and opportunities for wildlife spotting!).
 The route can be shortened at any point if you just turn around, rather than follow the loop to the boardwalk; otherwise your best bet with kids is to walk along the reservoir boardwalk from the jetty (to the left if you’re facing the park) to the boat rental centre.
 Don’t miss the TreeTop Walk, which has recently reopened and can be more easily accessed via Windsor Nature Park.

 Keep reading for our Guide to Visiting MacRitchie Reservoir Park with Kids!

-10. Pulau Ubin & Chek Jawa
+10. Island hikes around Pulau Ubin & Chek Jawa

 Keep reading for our Guide to Pulau Ubin with Kids!